s3midetnov/CurriculumVitae/README.md

 - Apr 2024 – May 2024
 - Sochi, Russia

-## Laboratory for continuous mathematical education, teacher
+## Laboratory for continuous mathematical education, mathematics teacher for gifted students.
+I was teaching introduction to group theory.

 - 2021 – 2023

+## Mathematics and Computer Science faculty program for prospective students, Teaching assistant on the course "Braid and knot theory"

+- June 2023

+# Selected Talks

+## On the geometry of free nilpotent groups

+- 2021
+- Siberian summer conference, Novosibirsk, Russia

+## \href{https://m.mathnet.ru/php/seminars.phtml?option_lang=rus&presentid=34355}{"On the Poisson boundary of lamplighter groups"}

+- St. Petersburg Seminar on Representation Theory and Dynamical Systems

 # Work Experience